alex-harvey-z3q/hiera-bulk-edit/README.md

 # Hiera Bulk Edit

-This tool facilitates the programmatic bulk editing of Hiera YAML files.
+This tool facilitates the programmatic bulk editing of Hiera YAML files (or any YAML files really).

 By allowing the execution of arbitrary python code on the YAML data in memory, a powerful and flexible interface for programmatically updating human-edited Hiera data is provided.
-The heavy lifting is done by Anthon van der Neut's [Ruamel](https://bitbucket.org/ruamel/yaml) Python library, and we respect most of the human-edited formatting and also preserve the commenting in the input file.
+The heavy lifting is done by Anthon van der Neut's [Ruamel](https://bitbucket.org/ruamel/yaml) Python library, and we respect most of the human-edited formatting and commenting of the input file.

+# Why Python

+Because [there is only one](https://www.ruby-forum.com/topic/6877080) YAML parser that preserves formatting and comments and it's a Python library!

 # Install dependencies